EAAZZYY/E-invoice/README.md

-# Away to atore your invoice on the cloud
+# A way to store your invoice on the cloud